Featured Photo by Benjamin Child

 That we have to all appreciate the little things and to not take anything for granted.

-2. What have you learn to appreciate about yourself and/or within your life, physically and mentally?
-What are you still working on to appreciate within yourself and/or life?
+Appreciation is everything.
+What have you learned to appreciate about yourself and/or within your life, physically and mentally?
+On the other hand OR in contrast, are there elements of who you are that you’re still working on appreciating?

-3. What is one of your most rewarding achievements in life?
-And what makes YOU most proud?
-Any goals and dreams that you still have?
+Share with us one of your most rewarding achievements in life?
+Tell us not only what makes YOU most proud but also share the goals and dreams that you still have.